Team-Peryton/team-peryton.github.io/index.md

 * * *
 ### 2018 Sparky

 First Peryton entry to go to competition!
-Sparky used a CNC'd carbon fibre and aluminium honeycomb sandwich panel to provide an extreamly light and stiff frame.
+Sparky used a CNC'd carbon fibre and aluminium honeycomb sandwich panel to provide an extremely light and stiff frame.

 <p align="center" width="100%">
   <img width="100%" src="/assets/sparky.jpg">